sibellavia/sibellavia.github.io/posts/give-new-life-to-an-old-and-slow-macbook.md

 ![MacBook Air 2009 with Xubuntu](/images/give-new-life-to-an-old-and-slow-macbook/macbook-air-with-xubuntu.png)
 *MacBook Air 2009 finally back to life with Xubuntu.*

 I was very surprised with the result.
 Xubuntu seems to me the best Linux distribution for those who want to speed up and use an old MacBook.
-However, it must also be said that after the installation I had to perform some tricks and solve some long-standing bugs.
-Below I explain how.
+However, it must also be said that after the installation I had to perform some tricks and solve some annoying bugs.
+Below I explain how I installed Xubuntu and how I fixed some of the issues I encountered.

 ## How I installed Xubuntu

 Very simple.
 I downloaded the ISO from [Xubuntu official website,](https://xubuntu.org/download) then I made a bootable USB flash drive with [Etcher](https://www.balena.io/etcher/) and inserted it into the MacBook.
 I booted from the pendrive and proceeded with the installation wizard.

-By the way, I've read on some forums that it is advisable to maintain the dual boot with macOS + Linux.
-Anyway, I did the full disk erase, removing macOS and keeping only Xubuntu.
+I've read on some forums that it is advisable to maintain the dual boot with macOS + Linux.
+Nevertheless, I did the full disk erase, removing macOS and keeping only Xubuntu.
 Note that although your MacBook is very old, you will always be able to restore macOS by simply running Disk Utility while booting the computer.
+It's still best to make sure your MacBook can do this.

 ## How to fix Wi-Fi